arjun28-ach/Predicting-Possible-Loan-Default-Using-Machine-Learning/README.md

 Machine Learning process in Python, reinforcing concepts from Python fundamentals.

-Check the data set folder for trained data set.
+Check the archive folder for trained data set.